buraglio/ipv6-subnet-planner/README.md

 ## Installation

 Ensure you have Python installed, then download the script.

+Install all requirements:
+`pip3 install flask gunicorn argparse`
 Profit (maybe, but not likely).

+~Optional:~

+Set up a venv (not required.
+These things drive me nuts but I am beginning to see utility) cd to the directory where you want to run this thing.
+`python3 -m venv .`
+`source bin/activate`
+`python3 -m pip install flask gunicorn argparse`

 ## Use